AEGEE/MyAEGEE/README.md

 ## Pre-requisites: URL mapping

-You are encouraged to edit the `/etc/hosts` file (on windows: `C:\Windows\system32\drivers\etc\hosts`) to add the entry:
+You are encouraged to edit the `/etc/hosts` file on the HOST machine (on windows: `C:\Windows\system32\drivers\etc\hosts`) to add the entry:

-Pure docker case: `127.0.0.1 appserver.test my.appserver.test traefik.appserver.test portainer.appserver.test kibana.appserver.test`
+Vagrant case: `192.168.168.168 appserver.test my.appserver.test traefik.appserver.test portainer.appserver.test`

-Vagrant case: `192.168.168.168 appserver.test my.appserver.test traefik.appserver.test portainer.appserver.test kibana.appserver.test`
+Pure docker case: `127.0.0.1 appserver.test my.appserver.test traefik.appserver.test portainer.appserver.test`

 to be able to use advanced features.

 In the linux case, it is handled by `start.sh`.
+More on the launching of this script later.
-As a helper in the windows case, you have the script "run_as_win_administrator.bat".
+As a helper in the windows case, you have the script "`run_as_win_administrator.bat`" (not very advanced).
 You have to right-click it and click "run as administrator".
 It will tell you the line to copy (on another terminal that will open) and open the file you need to edit in notepad.
 Paste the content at the last line of the file, save, and exit.

 Now you can install the system

 ### Install the web application (linux):

+> On the _HOST_
 ```
 git clone --recursive https://github.com/AEGEE/MyAEGEE.git
 cd MyAEGEE
 ./start.sh
 ```

+See [below](#start.sh-and-Makefile) for explanation of `start.sh`

 ### Install the web application (non-linux):

+> On the _HOST_
 ```
 git clone --recursive https://github.com/AEGEE/MyAEGEE.git
 cd MyAEGEE